jenschlot/IBM-Bluemix-DevOps-Documentation/help/topics/academics/index.md

 * complete a class hackathon.

 ### How much does it cost to use DevOps Services and Bluemix?
-<div style="color:black">DevOps Services offers many capabilities at no cost.
+DevOps Services offers many capabilities at no cost.
- [Visit our pricing page](https://hub.jazz.net/learn/cost) to learn more about what you can do on DevOps Services for free.</div>
+ [Visit our pricing page](https://hub.jazz.net/learn/cost) to learn more about what you can do on DevOps Services for free.

-&nbsp;

 To inquire about academic pricing for Bluemix features, [send us an email](mailto:hub%40jazz.net).

 ### How do I set up my first DevOps Services project?
-<div style="color:black">To create a DevOps Services account and your first project:</div>
+To create a DevOps Services account and your first project:

-&nbsp;

 1. Go to [IBM DevOps Services](https://hub.jazz.net/).